Nominated By Shirley Martinez

-Do you believe there is a duty of care for youth of today in their communities?
+Do you believe there is a duty of care for the youth of today in their communities?

-Is there advice or a tip or habit that you think that young people can inculcate in daily life to be able to live and think better?
+Is there advice, a tip, or habit you think young people can inculcate in daily life to be able to live and think better?

-What do you think is one piece of advice that you think adults need to hear, to help them connect with the younger generation better?
+What is one piece of advice adults need to hear to help them connect with the younger generation better?

 I think maybe, just trying to check up on our youth.
 We know a lot about the world, we know a lot of stuff already.
 But if parents or guardians can ask what we are interested in.
 Maybe do research.
 Maybe if parents watch their kids’ gaming and join them sometimes.
 And to not criticize as much; be open-minded and listen.